 - Woodford – $885

-As for dental specialisations in Sydney, dentistry saturates 96% of the market, while dental hygiene saturates 4%.
+As for the most common dental procedures in Sydney, dentistry saturates 96% of the market, while dental hygiene (check-up and clean) saturates 4%.

 Average Prices for Dental Procedures in Sydney